Not delaying the execution of scripts

 <head> section of your HTML document, the script will potentially start before any

 There are several possible ways to solve this problem.
-The first solution is the simplest, but also the one most prone to error: simply place any scripts at the very end of the document, just before the closing
+The first solution is the simplest: placing all your scripts at the very end of the document, just before the closing

 tokenOne is a different variable from

 TokenOne.
 Scripts often break because you are trying to test or set the value of a variable that does not exist.